Cascades on Networks with Functional Structure: Introduction

-In this paper, we confirm that expectation and find that nontrivial patterns of node activity have significant influence on cascade dynamics.
-In particular, we demonstrate the appearance of additional phase transitions not typically seen in the Watts threshold model, as well as a change in the order of a typical one.
+In this paper, we analyze the or-rule threshold model on general multiplex configuration model networks with the aim of understanding the impact of functional structure on the cascade dynamics.
+As the multiplex configuration model in general has an immense number of degrees of freedom, we also introduce a smaller class of networks that we call \textit{constrained multiplex networks}.
+This subclass is tailored to make the functional structure of the network explicit, and it also incorporates some constraints on the network structure that are natural for supply chains.
+We give examples of a variety of phenomena that can be induced by this network structure, such as the appearance of additional phase transitions not typically seen in the Watts threshold model, as well as a change in the order of a typical one.
 Additionally, we observe that the usual method for computing the cascade size may fail for single-seed cascades in certain networks.

-To achieve this, we analyze a version of the Watts threshold model using the \textit{or}-rule on a random directed multiplex network with arbitrary joint degree distribution.
-This is a rather general network model that is in principle able to contain arbitrary patterns of node activity, and other kinds of correlations between different layers.
-To focus on the impact of node activity, we introduce a smaller class of networks that we call \textit{constrained multiplex networks}, where this particular aspect of the structure is made explicit.
-We explore a selection of possible structures using both simulations and our analysis of the general model.
-In one case, we additionally verify the change in criticality of a phase transition mathematically by a center manifold reduction.
+Despite our motivation originating partly from the study of supply chains and systemic risk, we will keep our approach general, as the topic of functional structure is of wider interest.

-The remainder of this paper is structured as follows: In section \ref{sec-def}, we introduce the general network model and the dynamics.
+The remainder of this paper is structured as follows: In section \ref{sec-def}, we define the network models and the dynamics.
 We then proceed with the analysis of cascades starting from infinite seeds in section \ref{sec-size} and finite seeds in section \ref{sec-prob}.
-In section \ref{sec-constrained}, we introduce the subclass of constrained multiplex networks, and we transfer our analysis to this subclass.
 Finally in section \ref{sec-constraint-examples}, we present some examples of different network structures and their impact on cascades.